alon-albalak/XOR-COVID/README.md

 ## Installation
+To set up the training environment, follow the instructions in requirements_description.txt

 Our system uses PubMedBERT, a neural language model that is pretrained on PubMed abstracts for the retriever.
 Download the PyTorch version of PubMedBert [here](https://huggingface.co/microsoft/BiomedNLP-PubMedBERT-base-uncased-abstract/tree/main).
 For reading comprehension, we utilize BioBERT fine-tuned on SQuAD V2 .
 The model can be found [here](https://huggingface.co/ktrapeznikov/biobert_v1.1_pubmed_squad_v2).